twifty/atom-blitz-settings/README.md

 best results always pass your package name.
 Multiple package names may be given allowing you to migrate settings from a renamed package into the new config namespace.<br><br>
 * <b>handler</b> <i>[Function] (optional)</i><br>
-If given, will be called with all erranous config keys and their values.
+If given, will be called with all erroneous config keys and their values.
 If not given all keys will be removes from `config.cson`.
 Returning a falsy will remove the key, if you wish to leave the key intact be sure to return `true`.